Automotive Technology, Associate in Applied Science Degree

 Job Outlook for Automotive Technology

-Employment of automotive service technicians and mechanics is expected to increase 17 percent from 2010 to 2020, about as fast as the average for all occupations.
-Continued growth in the number of vehicles in use in the United States will lead to new jobs for workers performing basic car maintenance and repair.
+Employment of automotive service technicians and mechanics is expected to increase six percent from 2016 to 2026.
+Continued growth in the number of vehicles in use in the United States will lead to new jobs for workers performing vehicle maintenance and repair.

 Locations: Scott Community College